gumbarros/Infidex/README.md

 - Complete inverted index (terms and postings)
 - TF-IDF weights (pre-normalized, byte-quantized)
 - Document frequencies and statistics
+- The FST term index for exact/prefix/suffix lookups
+- The short-query prefix index (positional postings for 1–3 character prefixes)
+- WordMatcher indices (exact words, LD1 deletions, and affix FST)

+On disk, the file is laid out as:
+- A fixed-size header (magic, format version, flags, document count, term count, header checksum computed via a simple CRC-style function)
+- A length-prefixed data block containing documents, terms, FST, and short-query index, plus a CRC32-style checksum for that block
+- A trailing section with the serialized `WordMatcher` data

+The header and data block are sufficient to fully reconstruct the `VectorModel`; the trailing section is only used to restore the `WordMatcher`.

 **Index Size**: Typically much smaller than source data due to byte-quantized weights and compressed postings.
 Example: 40k movie titles = < 5 MB index.
 See [this test](https://github.com/lofcz/Infidex/blob/a60d3a7753cc4bf48a57a34d14a44bfc0d7a7223/src/Infidex.Tests/PersistenceTests.cs#L77-L175).